bsrnrbhdr/Phone-System/README.md

 4. Search for an input name and print their address and phone number.
 5. Look up a phone number
 6. Sort the records in the ascending order of the ID.
-7. Print a report listing all subscribers with their details in a tabular form."
+7. Print a report listing all subscribers with their details in a tabular form.